caominhduy/covid-vaccine-data/README.md

 ## Notice

-- 2nd doses of Pfizer are scheduled to be administered 21 days after 1st doses
+- 2nd doses of Pfizer are scheduled to be administered 21 days after 1st doses.

-- 2nd doses of Moderna are scheduled to be administered 28 days after 1st doses
+- 2nd doses of Moderna are scheduled to be administered 28 days after 1st doses.

     Source: https://www.cdc.gov/vaccines/covid-19/info-by-product/clinical-considerations.html

-- The efficacy of Pfizer is claimed to be ~95% on 28th day after first dose
+- The efficacy of Pfizer's is claimed to be ~95% on 28th day after the 1st dose.

     Source: https://www.pfizer.com/news/press-release/press-release-detail/pfizer-and-biontech-conclude-phase-3-study-covid-19-vaccine

 - Generally for vaccines, longer gap between first and booster doses create a better immune response.
 However, there has not been enough data about extending such gap with COVID-19 vaccines.

-- *Date of distribution allocations are different from dates of administered, which vary by states.
+- *Date of distribution allocations are different from dates of vaccine administration, which vary by states, hospitals, facilities, etc.

 - Again, values not cumulative, doses are new ones on specified dates.